Claims Level Mutual Recognition

-From July 1, 2020, the Rainforest Alliance will expand full mutual recognition to coffee, vanilla and herbal infusions (including rooibos), adding to the cocoa, tea and hazelnut mutual recognition launched in July 2019.
-This means that companies at the end of the supply chain for these crops will be able to source Rainforest Alliance Certified or UTZ certified ingredients (or a mixture of both), and then use either the Rainforest Alliance Certified seal or UTZ label on pack, in accordance with the corresponding labeling rules.
+Since July 1, 2020, the Rainforest Alliance has been offering claims level mutual recognition for coffee, vanilla and herbal infusions (including rooibos), adding to the cocoa, tea and hazelnut mutual recognition launched in July 2019.
+This means that companies at the end of the supply chain for these crops are able to source Rainforest Alliance Certified or UTZ certified ingredients (or a mixture of both), and then use either the Rainforest Alliance Certified seal or UTZ label on pack, in accordance with the corresponding labeling rules.

-This is in addition to the Chain of Custody Mutual Recognition that has been in place since December 2018, which allows companies to purchase both UTZ certified and Rainforest Alliance Certified ingredients while only having to be audited for one of the current Chain of Custody standards.
+Chain of Custody Mutual Recognition has been in place since December 2018, and allows companies to purchase both UTZ certified and Rainforest Alliance Certified ingredients while only having to be audited for one of the current Chain of Custody standards.

-In preparation for mutual recognition, our volume-based royalties/fees for all of these crops will be aligned between the UTZ and Rainforest Alliance programs by July 1, 2020.
-For coffee, the royalty will be aligned at the current Rainforest Alliance program rate.
+In preparation for mutual recognition, our volume-based royalties for all of these crops have been aligned between the UTZ and Rainforest Alliance programs as of July 1, 2020.
+For coffee, the royalty has been aligned at the current Rainforest Alliance program rate.
 For cocoa we aligned at a level between the two current programs, and for tea we aligned at the Rainforest Alliance royalty level.
-For rooibos and herbal infusion ingredients, we will match the UTZ program fee, which means a new royalty for sellers of Rainforest Alliance Certified herbals.
-And for vanilla, we will continue to waive the UTZ program fee and not yet charge a royalty on Rainforest Alliance Certified vanilla.
-The new royalty amounts for each of these crops is specified below.

 Together, these mutual recognition arrangements are an important step that will make things simpler for companies and allow an easier transition into our new certification program.
 In addition, we hope that farmers in both systems will find new buyers and markets for their produce.
 For more information read the Q&A below, check our mutual recognition guidelines document, or email us at firstname.lastname@example.org.